goinvest/iexcloud/README.md

 There were some changes from the beta version to v1 of the API, so things may still be in flux for this library.

+- [iexcloud][] v0 to v2 supports the [IEX Cloud Legacy API][iex-legacy], which
+  uses <https://cloud.iexapis.com/> for its base URL.
+- [iexcloud][] v3 is being developed to support the latest IEX Cloud API, which uses <https://api.iex.cloud/v1/> for its base URL.
+Currently, this is being developed in the v3 branch.

 ## Installation

 ```bash